-The journey of a 50-something woman and her twelve year old Straight Egyptian Arabian, Thee Ashke
+The journey of a 50-something woman and her thirteen year old Straight Egyptian Arabian, Thee Ashke

 I wanna know how that came up too!
 Kids!